Long-time estimates for heat flows on ALE manifolds: Long-time estimates for heat flows of Schr o dinger operators

 for each $p \in (1, \infty)$.
 The key observation for the $L^2$-kernel, which is crucial for our analysis, is the following: \begin{lemma} The $L^2$-projection

 is a finite range operator, in particular it is bounded, for all $p \in [1, \infty)$ and $q \in (1, \infty]$. \end{lemma}

 \begin{proof} That the $L^2$-kernel is finite dimensional follows from standard Fredholm theory, for example, by a slight generalization of \cite{Bartnik1986}*{Prop.\ 2.2}.
 Let $e_1, \hdots, e_m$ be an $L^2$-orthonormal basis of $\ker_{L^2}(\Delta_V)$.
-The $L^2$-projection onto the kernel is given by
+Then we get the estimate